 The results?
 83% of the theft victims had left their doors unlocked, making the criminals’ jobs extremely easy.

 Another spring, another increase in theft offenses.
 I decided to repeat the study to see if the victims in my city had learned any lessons in the last few years.
 I tracked all the thefts from vehicles and burglaries reported in the city where I work (an upper-class Midwest suburb with around 35,000 residents) during the month of April.

 Here are the numbers:

-More than 83% of the vehicles with items stolen were unlocked!
-EVERY house that was burglarized was entered through an unlocked door or window.
-In only two cases did thieves actually break a window to steal something.
-In each of those cases, the item(s) stolen were expensive and clearly within view from the outside of the vehicle.
+I’m happy to report a slight improvement in my statistics this year.
+Both the number of thefts from cars and the percentage of unlocked vehicles dropped.
+In only three cases did thieves actually break a window to steal something.
+In each of those cases, the item(s) stolen were expensive (all laptop computers) and clearly within view from the outside of the vehicle.
 You can safely assume that if there is nothing visible to steal in your car, thieves won’t break windows just to check.
 On the other hand, if you leave your doors unlocked, thieves will open the door and see what they can find.
 As the title of the article says: Lock your damn doors!
 If you don’t want your crap stolen, keep your doors locked and valuables out of sight.